 Betsy Erikson Brown, APR, is the director of integrated marketing communications in the Office of Enrollment Management.
 She was previously the director of marketing and communications in the Office of Undergraduate Admissions.
 Her team helps the university build and sustain relationships with prospective freshman and transfer students, their parents, and influencers, as well as current students and their families.

 Throughout her career, Brown has supported premium brands in the automotive, education, finance, information, and hospitality and tourism sectors through media relations, marketing communication strategy and implementation, and special events.
 She has also worked as a journalist and taught writing for media at Michigan State University.
 Brown earned accreditation from the Public Relations Society of America and holds two PRSA Bronze Anvils for excellence in direct mail and print brochures.
 She also holds a certificate from Leadership Oakland.
 Brown has been honored for her work by the Council for Advancement and Support of Education, the International Association of Business Communicators, and the Michigan and National School Public Relations associations.

-She holds a bachelor of arts in journalism and master of arts in advertising from Michigan State, where she was managing editor of The State News.
+She holds a bachelor of arts in journalism and master of arts in advertising from Michigan State University, where she was a reporter and managing editor of The State News.

 Executive Director, Office of Financial Aid